Generation of massively entangled bright states of light during harmonic generation in resonant media: General formalism

-where $\boldsymbol{\mathcal{F}}_1$ is the vacuum field amplitude for the fundamental, and we have added the envelope $f_1(t)$ to account for the finite pulse length, assuming a sufficiently long pulse.
-We then use the same convention for the field operators at all other relevant frequencies, with $\boldsymbol{\mathcal{F}}_n$ the vacuum field amplitude for the harmonic $n$.
+The very slow envelope $f_1(t)$ was added to account for the finite pulse length, assuming sufficiently long driving pulse with a very large number of cycles.
+We shall use the same convention for the field operators at all other relevant frequencies, with $\boldsymbol{\mathcal{F}}_n$ the vacuum field amplitude for the harmonic $n$.
+The relative phase between the fundamental and the harmonics manifests in the phases of the quantum states for the harmonic modes.
+The discussion of the relevant quantization volume required to quantify $\boldsymbol{\mathcal{F}}_n$ is presented in Section 4A.

 The simplest route to move forward with the coupled equations Eq.(\ref{eq:TDSE_Full_InteractionPicture1}) is to use the time-dependent perturbation theory.
 Its zero-order equation describes the light field correlated to the dressed ground state,